Sessions & Cameras

 gameId

-to your Game ID value found in the Frameplay Dashboard Game Page (opens new window) This ensures your project is linked to your Game, on our Dashboard - Set the
+to your Game ID value found in the Frameplay Dashboard Game Page (opens new window) This ensures your project is linked to your Game, on our Dashboard - Enter your application name into the

 frameplay::sdk_mode

 parameter to test during development.
-This ensures you load mock ads.
-Analytics will be gathered on your Test Dashboard (opens new window) - Set the
+This ensures you load mock ads and test analytics will be gathered on the Dashboard (opens new window) - Set the

 global_texture_quality

-parameter to control the ad download texture quality. - Configure the
+parameter to your required global Ad Space texture quality (optional) - Configure the

 player